d0t1q/OktaDashboard-Splunk/README.md

 Updating the outdated Okta Dashboard to work with the new API

 Caveats:
-*	A lot of the implimentaitons I've setup still rely on the legacy API call `legacyEventType=`
+*	A lot of the implimentaitons I've setup still rely on the legacy API `legacyEventType=`
 	Once Okta sunsets this Legacy result the dashboard will stop working.
 * 	Version 1.0 and version 1.1 on Splunkbase does not include a bruteforce page